+Material Safety Data Sheet

-Section XIII - Disposal Considerations
+13. Disposal Considerations

 Waste disposal method:

 a) Be sure to comply with your federal, state and local regulation disposal of used batteries.
 Dispose in accordance with appropriate national and international regulations, below some references.
 European Community: according to Directive 2002/96/EC on Waste Electrical and Electronic Equipment (WEEE), Annex II, batteries have to be removed from any separately collected WEEE.
 The removed batteries have to be treated according to the Battery directive 2006/66/EC.
 US: Lithium batteries are neither specifically listed nor exempted from the Federal Environmental Protection Agency (US EPA) hazardous waste regulations.

-Use a professional disposal firm for disposal of mass quantities of undischarged lithium batteries.

-b) Open cells should be treated as hazardous waste

-DO NOT INCINERATE or subject battery cells to temperatures in excess of 212°F (100°C).
+Use a professional disposal firm for disposal of mass quantities of undischarged lithium batteries. b) Open cells should be treated as hazardous waste DO NOT INCINERATE or subject battery cells to temperatures in excess of 212°F (100°C).
 Such treatment can cause cell rupture.

-Section XIV - Transportation Information

-Dangerous Goods Classification Class 9 lithium batteries UN-No. UN 3480.
-UN3481

-Proper Shipping Name: Lithium Ion Batteries (including Lithium Polymer

-Batteries)

-Lithium-Ion Cells and Batteries are subject to the following transport rules:

-Method Technical Guidelines

-Air ICATO/IATA 62 nd Ed.
-2021

-Road and Rail Europe ADR / RID 2021

-Sea IMDG Code 2021 (Amdmt.40-20)

-USA DOT 49 CFR

-Please use the transportation information for reference.
-Exact packaging, shipping documentation and labelling requirements vary depending on energy content of cell/battery. quantity, method of shipping, airline or forwarder.
+14. Transportation Information Dangerous Goods Classification Class 9 lithium batteries UN-No. UN 3480.
+UN3481 Proper Shipping Name: Lithium Ion Batteries (including Lithium Polymer Batteries) Lithium-Ion Cells and Batteries are subject to the following transport rules: MethodTechnical GuidelinesAirICAO/IATA 63rd Ed.
+2022 Road and Rail Europe ADR / RID 2021 Sea IMDG Code 2021 (Amdmt.40-20) USA DOT 49 CFR Please use the transportation information for reference.
+Exact packaging, shipping documentation and labelling requirements vary depending on energy content of cell/battery, quantity, method of shipping, airline or forwarder.
 Make sure to confirm concrete actions in advance with your shipping company.

-All cells and batteries of Jauch Quartz GmbH mentioned under Section I and Annex fulfil the conditions pursuant to the requirements for partly regulated transportation.
+All cells and batteries mentioned under Section I and Annex fulfil the conditions pursuant to the requirements for partly regulated transportation.
 UN Manual of Tests and Criteria Part III Subsection 38.3.

-- Reliable energy for your application

-- Standard cells and customized packs

-- ESD protection

-- Battery Certification Experts

 Battery cartons should be handled with care.
 Rough handling may result in batteries being shorted or damaged.
 This may cause leakage, explosion or fire.

-Section XV - Regulatory Information

-- UN (United Nations): Recommendations on the Transportation of Dangerous Goods Model Regulations, Seventh revised edition, New York and Geneva 2019 - ICAO (International Civil Aviation Organization): Technical Instructions for the safety transport of dangerous goods by air 2020-2021 - IATA (International Air Transport Organization): Dangerous Goods Regulations 62nd Edition; Effective January 1st, 2021 - ADR / RID 2021 - IMO (International Maritime Organization): International Maritime Dangerous Goods (IMDG) Code 2021 Edition (Amendment 40/20) - EU Battery Directive 2006/66/EC and Amendments
+Material Safety Data Sheet 15.
+Regulatory Information UN (United Nations): Recommendations on the Transportation of Dangerous Goods Model Regulations, Seventh revised edition, New York and Geneva 2019 ICAO (International Civil Aviation Organization): Technical Instructions for the safety transport of dangerous goods by air 2021-2022 IATA (International Air Transport Organization): Dangerous Goods Regulations 63rd Edition; Effective January 1st, 2022 ADR / RID 2021 IMO (International Maritime Organization): International Maritime Dangerous Goods (IMDG) Code 2021 Edition (Amendment 40/20) EU Battery Directive 2006/66/EC and Amendments 16.
+Other Information This information has been compiled accurately to the best of our knowledge and belief.
+However, we exclude any warranty for the accuracy, reliability or completeness of the information contained herein.
+It is the user's responsibility to satisfy himself as to the suitability and completeness of this information for his particular use.